pdefusco/CAI_Inf_Service_Articles/llmops_utils/README.md

 ### CAI Integration with NGC

+NVIDIA NGC (NVIDIA GPU Cloud) is a catalog of GPU-optimized AI, machine learning, and HPC software, including pre-trained models, model training scripts, and containers, designed to accelerate AI development and deployment.
+The integration of NVIDIA NGC with Cloudera's AI Model Hub and AI Registry enables seamless access to NGC’s curated models and resources within Cloudera’s unified AI platform.
+This integration streamlines the workflow for data scientists and ML engineers, allowing them to discover, import, fine-tune, and manage NGC models directly within Cloudera’s secure and governed enterprise environment, accelerating the path from experimentation to production.

 ## Requirements

 This example was built with Cloudera On Cloud Public Cloud Runtime 7.3.1, CAI Workbench 2.0.50, Inference Service 1.4.0 and AI Registry 1.7.0.

-The same example will also work in Private Cloud without any changes.
+The same example will also work in Private Cloud aside from having to use root certs in the httpx client class.
+For an example of this, check the way the client is instantiated in [llama-hf/model-deployment.ipynb](https://github.com/pdefusco/CAI_Inf_Service_Articles/blob/main/llama-hf/model-deployment.ipynb).

 You can reproduce this tutorial in your CAI environment with the following:

 * A local installation of the CDP CLI.
 * A CAI Environment in Private or Public Cloud.
 * An AI Registry deployment.
 * An AI Inference Service deployment.
-* The folloing ML Runtime should be available in your CAI Runtime Catalog and Project: ```pauldefusco/vscode4_cuda11_cml_runtime```
+* The following ML Runtime should be available in your CAI Runtime Catalog and Project: ```pauldefusco/vscode4_cuda11_cml_runtime```
 * You should have your CDP Workload User's Access Keys handy as you will need them to deploy the endpoint.

 If you have an airgapped environment with Cloudera On Prem, you can still follow the steps shown in the the model deployment JupyterLab notebook as long as you have already completed the extra steps to download the model with the python script shown in the documentation: https://docs.cloudera.com/machine-learning/1.5.5/importing-model-airgapped/topics/ml-models-in-air-gapped-environment.html